christianspecht/scm-backup-docs/source/config-bitbucket.rst

 To backup your private repositories as well, you need to authenticate:

 - To backup a user's repositories, you need to authenticate with that user.
-- To backup an organization's repositories, you need to authenticate with a user who has sufficient permissions to that organization's repositories.
+- To backup a team's repositories, you need to authenticate with a user who has sufficient permissions to that team's repositories.

 Create an `app password <https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html>`_ for SCM Backup for that user: